Collector Group Configurations

 Using Multiple Data Collectors in a Collector Group

-A Collector Group can include multiple Data Collectors to maximize the number of managed devices.
-In this configuration, the Collector Group is not configured for high availability:
+A collector group can include multiple Data Collectors to maximize the number of managed devices.
+In this configuration, the collector group is not configured for high availability:

 A diagram showing the collector group having multiple data collectors